Trump Criticized for Mistakenly Calling Wildfire-Ravaged California Town of Paradise 'Pleasure'

-Donald Trump made a critical mistake while visiting California over the weekend to see the wildfire damage firsthand.
+Donald Trump made a critical mistake while visiting California this weekend to see the wildfire damage firsthand.

-On Saturday, when the president visited the town of Paradise, which has been badly ravaged by the deadly Camp Fire, he mistakenly called the town “Pleasure” — twice.
+Although on Saturday, the president actually visited the town of Paradise, which has been badly damaged by the deadly Camp Fire, that didn’t stop him from mistakenly calling it “Pleasure” — twice.

-Trump remarked that until one surveys the destruction in person, it is impossible to truly understand “the gravity” of the wildfires.
+Remarking on the destruction, Trump said that until his visit, it was impossible to truly understand “the gravity” of the wildfires.

-“We just left Pleasure,” he continued, before California Gov. Jerry Brown — who looked uncomfortable with the mistake — and others around him corrected the president, interjecting that the town is called “Paradise.”
+“We just left Pleasure,” he continued, before California Gov. Jerry Brown, who looked uncomfortable with the mistake, and those around him corrected the president, interjecting that the town is called “Paradise.”

 Without apologizing for his error, Trump continued with his speech.